Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_RPI_Pico/readme.md

+﻿---
+page_type: sample
-﻿page_type: sample description: Connecting an RPI Pico W (with Arduino installed) _(based upon ESP8266 device version of code)__ to Azure IoT using the Azure SDK for Embedded C languages:
+description: Connecting an RPI Pico W (with Arduino installed) _(based upon ESP8266 device version of code)_ to Azure IoT using the Azure SDK for Embedded C,

+languages:
--   c products:
+- c
+products:
 - azure-iot
 - azure-iot-pnp
 - azure-iot-dps
 - azure-iot-hub
+---

 # How to Setup and Run Azure SDK for Embedded C IoT Hub Client on Raspberry Pi Pico